Whether you’re a blogger or a small business owner, you may wonder what the best Pinterest descriptions look like.

 Rather than wasting your character count telling users to do something, it’s better to convince them why they should do it.

-Make pin as rich as possible
+8. Make the pin as rich as possible

 Keyword use in pin descriptions is important.
 But if you put too much focus on adding keywords, your description could end up being boring to read.